bradallenfisher/dmd-course-materials/projects/hypertext_narrative_project.md

 ### Formal constraints
 * Non-linear narrative structure (hyperlinks allow you to experience the story in a way not tied to chronological events).
-You allow viewers to jump to different points along the plot diagram.
+Viewers are allowed and encouraged to jump to different points along the plot diagram.
 * Text must be written with English
 * Pages must contain at least one hyperlink
 * Must contain the following types of hyperlinks: